[Solved!] Print Scale to Fit Not Working in Excel

 Read More: How to Fit to Page in Excel (3 Easy Ways)

 An alternative way to fit all the columns on one page is to change the Paper Size from the Page Layout ribbon.
-The default paper size was A4 and this size was avoiding the last column.
+In our example, the default paper size was A4 causing the last column not to fit on the page.

 Steps: